mmusich/trackingvertexing/_episodes/Appendix.md

 and run the macro again.
 You should get something like the following result if you inspect the image at `Comparison_Run2018_vs_MC_Efficiency.png`:
 <a href="https://raw.githubusercontent.com/bdanzi/trackingvertexing/gh-pages/data/Efficiency.png"><img src = "https://raw.githubusercontent.com/bdanzi/trackingvertexing/gh-pages/data/Efficiency.png" alt="Tracking Efficiency for CMS 2018 Data" width ="900"></a>

-If everything went well and you still have time to go, repeat this process for the two other variables, pT and φ!
+If everything went well and you still have time to go, repeat this process for the two other variables, p<sub>T</sub> and φ!
 In case you want to change one of the fit results, use the `change_bin.cpp` function commented in `Efficiency.C`.
 If you would like to explore the results having more statistics, use the samples in `DATA/Z/` directory!

 If you would like to play with the actual CMS tracking workflow have a look at the ntuple generator and the efficiency computation frameworks!